treyssatvincent/jQuery-AjaxTabs/README.markdown

 ### Minimum requirements
 #### HTML

-You need a container, a list of links to PHP pages<sup>1</sup> for your tabs, and matching divs for your tabbed content.
+You need a container, a list of links to pages for your tabs, and matching divs for your tabbed content.

 ```
 <div id="tab-container" class='tab-container'>